Heard of the ketogenic diet? It’s a weight-loss method that cuts the carbs so you lose weight faster.

 Am I supposed to have digestion issues?

-Final Thoughts About the Ketogenic Diet?
+Bottom Line About the Ketogenic Diet?

 Everyone’s health situation is different.
-The people who most benefit from the ketogenic diet are those who have diabetes, obesity, or excess body fat.
+The people who most benefit from the ketogenic diet are those who have obesity, or excess body fat.
 It also helps those who want better metabolic health.

 The ketogenic diet works.
 It can help you lose weight, but you have to follow it day in and day out.